rossonlinesolutions/BASIC/Documentation/specification/02-lexical-structure.md

 - A line number may precede the `REM` keyword.
 - The `REM` keyword must be followed by valid tokens, typically string literals.
 - Comments are not executable statements and cannot appear conditionally (e.g., inside an `IF` branch).
+- Line number before `REM` behaves in the same way as specified for line number usage and clears the statement at the current line number
 - Any other usage of `REM` is undefined behavior.

 **Example:**